Search Our Database

 1. A record – The ‘A’ stands for ‘address’.
 This is the most fundamental type of DNS record, as it indicates the IP address of a given domain.

-3. CNAME record – a CNAME record can map the web address www.example.com to the actual web site for the domain example.com.
+3. CNAME record – A CNAME record can map the web address www.example.com to the actual website for the domain example.com.

 NS1: ns-1510.ipxcdn.com